The Tinted French Manicure Was Designed To Make Nails Glow

 AdvertisementADVERTISEMENT

 If you have more time, Streets recommends prepping for your manicure.
-“Ensure the nail surface is clean, shaped, and buffed so that color application will be smooth and even,” she says.
-Next, apply two thin coats of your chosen nail glow color.
-We rate Zoya Naked Manicure Perfector, $12, and Londontown Sheer Strength Nail Blush, $20.
+“Ensure the nail surface is clean, shaped and buffed so that colour application will be smooth and even,” she says.
+Next, apply two thin coats of your chosen nail glow colour.
+We rate Leighton Denny’s Nail Illuminator in Blush, £14, and Barry M’s Air Breathable Nail Paint in Soda, £4.49.
 Then use a fine liner brush to apply the milky tip.
-Manucurist’s Green Nail Polish in Milky White, $19, is the perfect creamy hue.
+Manucurist’s Green Nail Polish in Milky White, £14, is the perfect creamy hue.
 “Follow the natural shape of your nail tip to create the French tip detail and add a top coat for added resilience,” explains Streets.

 How long does the tinted French manicure last?

 Besides being such a versatile nail look, one of the best things about a tinted French manicure is that you won’t have to rush to redo your nails.
 “It’s the ultimate low-maintenance manicure,” says Streets.
-“Choosing a natural base color or nail tint is much longer-lasting than brighter or darker hues, as the regrowth is almost imperceptible.
-Adding a long-wear top coat like Essie Stay Longer Top Coat, $11, also reduces the chances of that carefully applied French tip chipping away.
+“Choosing a natural base colour or nail tint is much longer-lasting than brighter or darker hues, as the regrowth is almost imperceptible.
+Adding a long-wear top coat like Essie’s Stay Longer Top Coat, £8.99, also reduces the chances of that carefully applied French tip chipping away.
 It's a polished look that sticks around.

 AdvertisementADVERTISEMENT